Chih-Che-Fang/MyBookStore2/docs/design.md

 I used Flask to implement each server.
 I start frontend server, catalog server, order server in sequence and finally launch client to send HTTP request to frontend server.
 Each Client reprensent a thread so that multiple client can request a single frontend server concurrently.
 Flask server support multi-threaded so that the server will launch a new thread for processing each new client request.
 Single Client request is implment as a synchronous request and will wait for frontend server's response.
 When frontend server receive client's request, it just lauch a new HTTP request to the corresponding server.

 Servers can know each other's IP address and port by reading config file.
 Catalog server will read from catalog_log to init the status of books.
 Book class is used to store all book's detailed information.
 Catalog and order server will output executed operation to catalog_log and order_log under "output" folder.
 Initialization log has the following format:

 Format = **[Operation item_number stock cost Count topic title]**

-**Operation:** Indicate the execuated operation **item_number:** Indeicate the book's item number **stock:** Initial stock of the book
+**Operation:** Indicate the execuated operation
+**item_number:** Indeicate the book's item number
+**stock:** Initial stock of the book
 **cost:** The cost of the book
 **topic:** The topic of the book
 **title:** Indicate the book title

-Here is one example of shared peer information that a buyer wants to buy fish and is neighbored with peer 2 & 3:
+Here is one example of book initialization information that a catalog used to init book status:
 [init,1,3,10,distributed systems,How to get a good grade in 677 in 20 minutes a day]